uafgeotools/mtuq/docs/user_guide/06/trace_attributes.rst

     misfit(data, greens, source, set_attributes=True)

-During evaluation of the above, a `AttribDict` will be attached to each `Trace` object in the `Dataset`.
+During misfit evaluation, an `AttribDict` will be attached to each trace in `data`.

 .. note::